Russia opens World Cup 2018 with thumping win over Saudi Arabia

 (CNN)As Russian President Vladimir Putin called for nations to set aside their differences and pop star Robbie Williams featured in a musical opening ceremony, Russia made a dream start to the 2018 FIFA World Cup with a thumping 5-0 victory in their opening game against Saudi Arabia.

-Featuring the lowest ranked teams in the tournament, not much entertainment was expected in this opening World Cup match but two goals from Denis Cherushev and Iury Gazinsky, Artem Dzyuba and Aleksandr Golovin strikes gave the partisan supporters inside the 81,000-capacity Luzhniki Stadium plenty to cheer.
+Featuring the lowest ranked teams in the tournament, not much entertainment was expected in this opening World Cup match.

+But two goals from Denis Cherushev and Iury Gazinsky, Artem Dzyuba and Aleksandr Golovin strikes gave the largely partisan supporters inside Moscow's Luzhniki Stadium plenty to cheer.

-The win, Russia's first in 2018, gives the host nation a precious three points to temporarily top a group which is only going to get harder for Stanislav Cherchesov's men with fixtures against Egypt and Uruguay still to come.
+The win -- the biggest by a host nation in the opening game of a World Cup since Italy in 1934 -- gives Russia precious three points in a tournament which is only going to get harder for Stanislav Cherchesov's men with fixtures against Egypt and Uruguay still to come in Group A.

-This week Putin had said Russia -- going into the tournament ranked 70th in the world, three places below Saudi Arabia -- would "fight until the end," but, in this match at least, a poor Saudi Arabia proved to be obliging opponents as they gave the hosts freedom in possession and, crucially, the opposition box.
+This week Putin had said the hosts -- going into the tournament ranked 70th in the world, three places below Saudi Arabia, and without a victory in seven matches -- would "fight until the end," but, in this match at least, a poor Saudi Arabia proved to be obliging opponents as they gave the hosts freedom in possession and, crucially, the opposition box.

 Billions watching, billions spent